russellbomer/scrapesuite/docs/INFINITE_SCROLL_API_GUIDE.md

 - `count` or `limit` parameter
 - May require authentication

-## Creating a ScrapeSuite Schema for API Data
+## Creating a Foundry Schema for API Data

 ### For JSON APIs (Most Common)